How to Generating DB Specification from Database>

 Drag Data Dictionary template to document

-5. Repeat the previous two steps on diagram Product Brand and Admin.
+5. Repeat the previous two steps on the Product Brand and Admin diagrams.

-6. As you can see the table is a bit narrow to fit the entity description nicely.
-Let's change the orientation of document to landscape.
+6. As you can see, the table is a bit narrow to fit the entity description nicely.
+Let's change the orientation of the document to landscape.
 To do this, click on Document Properties... above the document editor.

 Select Document Properties

-7. Open the Page Setup tab and then select Landscape for Page Orientation.
+7. Open the Page Setup tab and select Landscape for Page Orientation.

 Change document to show in landscape